keb/keb.now.sh/content/backlog.md

 ## Completed

 * Inside - **6/10**
+  * A 2D adventure reminiscent of Limbo.
+Bleak, haunting presentation with glimpses of a more personal message, tied together with mediocre gameplay.
 * Dragon Quest III - **5/10**
+  * A classic 2D JRPG that influenced a decade of role-playing games to come.
+Charming dialogue and world-building, undercut by turn-based gameplay that has not aged well, and a ridiculous need for grind.
 * The Witcher 3: Wild Hunt - **9/10**
+  * Great dialogue, great graphics, great characterization.
+One of the most fleshed out open-world 3D games ever created.
 * Resident Evil 2 - **9/10**
+  * A successor to the legendary survival horror video game that hits all the marks and improves upon the original in every way imaginable.
 * Resident Evil 0 - **7/10**
+  * A good rendition of the ol' Resident Evil formula with worthy visuals and level design.
+Some clunky new mechanics made its way into this game.
 * Resident Evil HD Remaster - **10/10**
+  * The definitive way to play the greatest survival horror game of all time.

 ## Abandoned